August 2006

 Do you have any children?

 I have three children, from my first marriage to Lorelee Mae Remus, of Montreal, Quebec, Canada.
-We were married while living in Ottawa, Canada (married in Washington, D.C., Aug.
+We were married while living in Ottawa, Canada (marriage in Bethesda, Washington, D.C., Aug.
 25 1990).
-My three children are Sarah Elizabeth Seton b.1993), James Alexander Seton (b.1994) and Natasha Mary Seton (b.1997).
+My only three children are: James Alexander Seton (b.1994), and my daughters Sarah Elizabeth Seton b.1993), and Natasha Mary Seton (b.1997).
 Lorelee sadly passed away in Oct.
-2000 and I subsequently married, 2nd, Maryna Syerhyeyeva of Kherson, Ukraine, in 2003 whereby she and her son Valera came to live with my family and I in Montreal, Canada.
+2000 and I subsequently married, 2nd in 2003 (later div, sp), and now have a common-law partner from 2008.

 Q: General Internet